aghilissen/aghilissen/README.md

 ## My name is Antoine Ghilissen

 ...
-I am a geologist turned data scientist.
+I am a geologist :hammer_and_pick: turned data scientist :computer:.

 I have been working for nearly 10 years and have always been working much closer to data than my fellow colleagues. :nerd_face: Centralising data and consolidating a database was one of my first professional tasks and since then I've gone down the rabbit hole.